Table of Contents

 View on Amazon.com ➜

 Imagine this scenario.
-You’re standing with your entire family, who traveled miles, in front of Sleeping Beauty’s Castle and your phone battery dies.
+You’re standing with your entire family, who traveled miles, in front of Sleeping Beauty’s Castle – and your phone battery dies.
 This is a quintessential photo opportunity and you’re going to miss it.
 This charger is small and holds two full charges for iPhone 8.
-The tubular design makes it easy to pack.
+The small cylinder design makes it easy to pack.
+You never know when you need to call for a ride or have an emergency that requires GPS, this device will ensure you can charge on-the-go!

 View on Amazon.com ➜

 Disneyland allows their visitors to bring in outside beverages as long as they aren’t glass.
-This life straw water bottle is perfect.
-It filters water no matter where you are, and it will save you a ton of money on bottled water.
-Not to mention the benefit that would be to the environment.
-It clips easily to bags and is a must-have for everyone.
+This Brita water bottle is perfect because it has a built-in filter that allows you to have clean water wherever you roam and uses BPA-free plastic instead of glass.
+It will save you a ton of money on bottled water, not to mention the benefit of reduced plastic waste to the environment.
+It’s a must-have for everyone!

 View on Amazon.com ➜

-It’s rare that you’ll get a rainy day at Disneyland, but umbrellas are for more than just rain protection.
-They offer a shield from the sun, which you’ll get plenty of in California.
-This small umbrella can handle a gust of wind with fortitude and it’s small, so it can slip into any bag easily.
-There are long wait lines at the most popular rides, it never hurts to be extra protected.
+Rain is common nearly everywhere in the world.
+But umbrellas are for more than just rain protection.
+They offer a shield from the sun, which you’ll get plenty of in places like California!
+This small umbrella can handle a gust of wind with fortitude.
+And it’s small, so it can slip into any bag easily yet still covers two people in case of inclement weather.

 Windproof Travel Umbrella